On a generalization of affinoid varieties: Weak power-bounded elements and algebraic monads

-\begin{rmk} We showed that the ring of overconvergent power-series $A \lt X \gt^\dagger$, is regular if $A$ is a $k$-normed algebra because we characterized the elements of $(A \lt X \gt^\dagger)^\ov$ as the power-bounded elements with respect to the spectral norm.
-Hence we can restate this observation by saying that the diagram
+\begin{rmk} We showed in theorem \ref{thm:dagger_spectrum} that the ring of overconvergent power-series $A \lt X \gt^\dagger$ is regular, if $A$ is a $k$-seminormed algebra, because we characterized the elements of $(A \lt X \gt^\dagger)^\ov$ as the power-bounded elements with respect to the spectral norm of $A \lt X \gt^\dagger$.
+Hence, we can restate this observation by saying that the diagram of functors